hunter-teacher-cert/methods-work-lui5c/final_lessons/lesson_00/readme.md

 - [Modulo](https://www.javatpoint.com/java-modulo)
 - [Caesar Cipher Video](https://www.youtube.com/watch?v=l6jqKRXSShI)

-__How to test your code:__
-- shifting "a" by 1 should be "b"
-- shifting "b" by -1 should be "a"
-- shifting "a" by -1 should be "z"
-- plug your output back in as input and you should get your original input

 __Exceeding Expectations__:
 Have your program implement features seen in the example, such as:
-- create a REPL inside of your program, with a simple prompt
+- a REPL inside of your program, with a simple prompt
 - have your program be able to shift by any integer